kohlschutter/unsock/README.md

 request.

 Only `AF_INET` is intercepted; `AF_INET6` is not intercepted.
 Binding on `localhost` may attempt binding on an IPv6 address and therefore may not give you the results you expect.
+You can block `AF_INET6` by specifying `UNSOCK_BLOCK_INET6=1`.

 Because *unsock* simply redirects libc calls, processes may technically work around the wrapper, for example by using `syscall(2)` or other means of invoking kernel methods directly or via a helper